Macedonius I

 - Which council condemned Macedonianism (Pneumatomachianism), and what did it decide?

 - The First Council of Constantinople in 381 CE condemned Macedonianism.
-It affirmed the full divinity of the Holy Spirit, declaring that the Spirit is of the same essence as the Father and the Son, thus reinforcing the doctrine of the Trinity as expressed in the Nicene Creed.
+It affirmed the full divinity of the Holy Spirit, expanding the Nicene Creed to include language that clarified the Holy Spirit's co-equality with the Father and the Son, thus reinforcing the doctrine of the Trinity.

 - Did Macedonius I ever recant?

-- There is no historical evidence that Macedonius I ever recanted his teachings on the Holy Spirit.
-He maintained his position until his death, despite being deposed and exiled.
+- There is no historical evidence that Macedonius I ever recanted his views on the Holy Spirit.
+He remained a proponent of his teachings until his death.

 - What is the difference between Macedonianism (Pneumatomachianism) and orthodox Christianity?